-- ✓ There is a need to have full-time interpretation teams for all UN languages in UNON to ensure the stable quality of interpretation and the cost reduction for recruiting out-source contract interpreters; - ✓ There is a need to improve meeting management protocols planning to avoid conflicting parallel working groups and informal meetings adversely affecting small delegations;
+- ✓ There is a need to have full-time interpretation teams for all UN languages in UNON to ensure the stable quality of interpretation and the cost reduction for recruiting out-source contract interpreters; - ✓ There is a need to improve meeting management protocols to avoid conflicting parallel working groups and informal meetings affecting small delegations; - ✓ Non-working days should be avoided towards the negotiation of documents in lieu of the intersessional period; - ✓ Increased efforts must be invested to improve coordination between the Assembly and the High-Level Political Forum and other fora; - ✓ There is a need to develop a follow-up mechanism to the outcomes of the Assembly and to enhance the role of the Committee of Permanent Representatives in reviewing the implementation of resolutions and the Programme of Work; - ✓ Informal deadlines and guidelines on early submission of draft resolutions and decisions contributed to deeper consideration of proposals, however late submission of some resolutions made the process challenging; greater commitment for early negotiations could have facilitated the task of OECPR; - ✓ Insufficient resources were made available for the organization of the Assembly from the UN Regular Budget and the Environment Fund to cover the requirements of a governing body under universal membership.

-- ✓ Non-working days should be avoided towards the negotiation of documents in lieu of the intersessional period; - ✓ Increased efforts should must be invested to enhance the visibility of the improve coordination between the Assembly in and the High-Level Political Forum and other fora; - The reports of the Executive Director on the status of implementation of the Assembly were insufficiently considered, thus There is a need to develop a follow-up mechanism to the outcomes of the Assembly and to increasing expectation on enhance the role of the Committee of Permanent Representatives to enhance its role in reviewing the implementation of resolutions and the Programme of Work; - ✓ Informal deadlines and guidelines on early submission of draft resolutions and decisions contributed to deeper consideration of proposals, however late submission of some resolutions made the process challenging; g.
-Greater commitment for early negotiations could have facilitated the task of OECPR; - ✓ While some Insufficient resources are were made available towards for the organization of the Assembly from the UN Regular Budget and the Environment Fund these are insufficient to cover the requirements of a governing body under universal membership. - ✓ The capacity of tThe conferencing facilities of Nairobi duty station are capable should be upgraded to of meeting the expectations set out have been adequate to meet basic needs of on environmental and urban issues the Assembly yet consideration should be given on how to improve them; - Limited The number of informal formal sessions to facilitate fast tracking of negotiations and participation of small delegations; - ✓ The process for developing the Ministerial Declaration could have should be benefited from a bottom-up approach and consideration of issues addressed by in resolutions; - ✓ Some Although participation of Major Groups representatives was increased there is a need to make their contributions more visible by providing more opportunities for their suggestions/comments; - ✓-A → smoother transition from the Open-Ended Meeting of the Committee of Permanent Representatives to the United Nations Environment Assembly should be ensured, including greater clarity of roles between the Committee of Permanent Representatives and the Bureau of the United Nations of Environment Assembly.
+- ✓ The facilities of Nairobi duty station have been adequate to meet basic needs of the Assembly, yet consideration should be given on how to improve them; - ✓ The number of informal formal sessions to facilitate fast tracking of negotiations and participation of small delegations; - ✓ The process for developing the Ministerial Declaration should be benefited from a bottom-up approach and consideration of issues addressed in resolutions; - ✓ Although participation of Major Groups representatives was increased there is a need to make their contributions more visible by providing more opportunities for their suggestions/comments; - ✓ A smoother transition from the Open-Ended Meeting of the Committee of Permanent Representatives to the United Nations Environment Assembly should be ensured, including greater clarity of roles between the Committee of Permanent Representatives and the Bureau of the United Nations of Environment Assembly.